Pearce-Ropion/a-bugs-life/readme.md

 > NOTE: The address listed in this readme will not work.
 You must use the address that was printed to the console upon running the app.

 ### Usage Guide
 For the next section, you can use the login information from **Table 1** to login into each type of user available.
-For the purposes of demonstration, an additional dropdown menu has been added at the bottom right of the screen to allow for convenient switching between user types.
-> Note: This additional dropdown would not be included in the app in a production setting as it would make the application insecure by voiding the need for a login system.

 **Table 1**: Default User Login Information
 | User Type | Email | Password |